 The work that you will be doing for this site focuses on voters – you will be checking if petition signers are voters or processing voter registrations and other related forms.
 This is one of those good data entry jobs from home part-time that you can do.

 SigTrack work isn’t all year round, as it is based on when it is petition season.
 This is, therefore, a good option for something around those times, or if you are only interested in a seasonal job, but you will want to look for other work in addition to this.

 You will be paid via Paypal, and per unit of work based on your accuracy – it is, therefore, important that you are very accurate in your work, as they ask for 98% accuracy in order to fulfill your task.

 6) Capital Typing

-Capital Typing is an outsourcing company which focuses on data entry and transcription positions.
+Capital Typing is an outsourcing company that focuses on online data entry and transcription positions, including entry-level positions.

 There is a section on their website called ‘Jobs’ which is where you will find the current positions available, and they offer a competitive salary.

 Transcription jobs are a great data entry jobs where you simply type up what you hear, whether into notes or forms or whatever.
 Check out how to become a transcriptionist with the FREE mini-course from Transcribe Anywhere.